multiscale/muscle3/docs/source/fortran_api.rst

             be transmitted.
     :p LIBMUSCLE_Data data: An object to send or that was received
     :p YMMSL_Settings settings: Overlay settings to send or that were received.

+.. f:function:: LIBMUSCLE_Message_timestamp(self)

+    Returns the timestamp associated with the message.

+    This is the simulated time to which the data in this message applies.

+    :r timestamp: The timestamp.
+    :rtype timestamp: LIBMUSCLE_real8

+.. f:subroutine:: LIBMUSCLE_Message_set_timestamp(self, timestamp)

+    Sets the timestamp associated with this message.

+    This should be the simulated time to which the data in this message applies.

+    :p LIBMUSCLE_Message self: The Message object to modify.
+    :p timestamp: The timestamp to set.

+.. f:function:: LIBMUSCLE_Message_has_next_timestamp(self)

+    Returns whether the message has a next timestamp set.

+    :p LIBMUSCLE_Message self: The Message object to inspect.
+    :r has_next_timestamp: ``.true.`` if there's a next timestamp.
+    :rtype has_next_timestamp: logical

+.. f:function:: LIBMUSCLE_Message_next_timestamp(self)

+    Returns the message's next timestamp.

+    Only call if :f:func:`LIBMUSCLE_Message_has_next_timestamp` returns
+    ``.true.``.

+    :p LIBMUSCLE_Message self: The Message object to inspect.
+    :r next_timestamp: The next timestamp for this message.
+    :rtype next_timestamp: LIBMUSCLE_real8

+.. f:subroutine:: LIBMUSCLE_Message_set_next_timestamp(self, timestamp)

+    Sets the next timestamp associated with this message.

+    This should be the simulated time of the next timestep of the model.

+    :p LIBMUSCLE_Message self: The Message object to modify.
+    :p timestamp: The timestamp to set.

+.. f:subroutine:: LIBMUSCLE_Message_unset_next_timestamp(self)

+    Unsets the next timestamp associated with this message.

+    After calling this, :f:func:`LIBMUSCLE_Message_has_next_timestamp` will
+    return ``.false.``.

+    :p LIBMUSCLE_Message self: The Message object to modify.

 Namespace YMMSL